jtepp/iCons/README.md

 We produced this Android app, as well as an [iOS app](https://github.com/jtepp/iCons-iOS/) for use by all Queen's students.

+We also created a [staff portal](https://github.com/jtepp/iconsportal) for managing the inventory and staff list.

-The iCons site can be found [here](https://icon.engsoc.queensu.ca/)
+The iCons site can be found [here](https://icon.engsoc.queensu.ca/).